 As we all know, the term Biodiversity refers to the measure of the variety of living species existing in different ecosystems and this may either refer to the ecosystem variation, or the genetic variation or the species variation within a region, biome or the planet.

-Overall, the biodiversity on land tend to be the richest in the tropics region and greater near the equator, and it is mainly because of the warm climate and high primary productivity
+Overall, the biodiversity on land tend to be the richest in the tropical region and greater near the equator, and it is mainly because of the warm climate and high primary productivity

 Biodiversity in Plants